NocturnalSolutions/KituraBook/6-data.md

     [song name] by [composer] from [album title]

 But nonetheless, it’s structured as an English sentence and not really intended to be easily “read” by a computer.
 For example, let’s say you wanted to write a smartphone app that would display your current music collection, and it got its data by requesting it from your Kitura-powered web site.
 If your data was formatted as above, you would have to write a custom parser in your smartphone app that would analyze each line returned by your Kitura app to determine the song name, composer, and album title for each line.
-“Oh, that’s easy!“ you might say.
-“I just split the line on the words ‘by’ and ‘from,’ and I know the first part will be the song name, the second will be the composer, and the third will be the album title!“ Okay, smarty pants; what do you do if you have a song named “Trial by Fire” on an album named “Miles from Milwaukee?“
+“Oh, that’s easy!” you might say.
+“I just split the line on the words ‘by’ and ‘from,’ and I know the first part will be the song name, the second will be the composer, and the third will be the album title!”
+Okay, smarty pants; what do you do if you have a song named “Trial by Fire” on an album named “Miles from Milwaukee?”

     Trial by Fire by John Doe from Miles from Milwaukee